-Florence County is located in northeastern Wisconsin along the Michigan-Wisconsin border with the Menominee and Brule Rivers forming the northern and eastern boundaries of the county.
+Florence County is in northeastern Wisconsin along the Michigan-Wisconsin border with the Menomineeand Brule Rivers forming the northern and eastern boundaries of the county.
 The county can be found within two Ecological Landscapes established by the Wisconsin DNR, the North Central Forest and the Northeast Sands.
-The majority of the county is rural and can be defined by its unique land features and vast natural resources.
-The majority of the county is forest or wetlands, which the area residents and visitors directly benefit from.
+Most of the county is rural and can be defined by its unique land features and vast natural resources.
+Most of the county is forest or wetlands, which the area residents and visitors directly benefit from.
 Much of the agriculture in the county is located in the eastern and southern portions of the county.
 Water resources can be found throughout the county, from rivers to lakes.
-Using the Find A Lake tool, found on the WDNR website, Florence County has 252 lakes covering about 7,063 surface acres.
-In addition, the county has many named and unnamed rivers and creeks, including the Pine and Popple rivers, which are enrolled in the State of Wisconsin's Wild Rivers program.
+Using the Find A Laketool, found on the WDNR website, Florence County has 252 lakes covering about 7,063 surface acres.
+Inaddition, the county has many named and unnamed rivers and creeks, including the Pine and Popple rivers, which are enrolled in the State of Wisconsin's Wild Rivers program.